The virtual contributions from $K^*$ in the $B \to K^*\pi h$ and $B \to K\rho h$ decays: Results and discussions

 Unlike the two-body $B$-meson decays with fixed kinematics, the quasi-two-body decay amplitudes exhibit strong dependence on the invariant mass of intermediate resonance daughter particles.
 In Fig.~\ref{fig-diff}, we plot the differential branching fractions for the $B^+ \to K^{*0}[\to K^{*+}\pi^-] \pi^+$ and $B^+ \to K^{*0}[\to K^+\rho^-] \pi^+$ decays with the invariant mass $m_{K^*\pi(K\rho)}$ ranging from threshold to $3.5~\rm GeV$.
 The area between each curve and the horizontal axis reflects the difference in branching ratios of the two decay channels as discussed in the previous paragraph.
 For a full resonant contribution in the $B$ meson decay, the bulk of the corresponding branching fraction concentrates where the invariant mass of the decay products equals the pole mass of the resonance.
 However, strong phase-space suppression near threshold shifts the peak positions in the differential branching fractions for the $B^+ \to K^{*0}[\to K^{*+}\pi^-] \pi^+$ and $B^+ \to K^{*0}[\to K^+\rho^-] \pi^+$ decays to approximately $1.4~\rm GeV$ and $1.6~\rm GeV$; this feature could be misinterpreted as the signal of new resonance contributions.
 Meanwhile, the off-shell components may also bias the extraction of contributions from excited states such as the $K^{*}(1410)$ and $K^{*}(1680)$.
+It should also be noted that in the kinematic region of $K^*\pi$ or $K\rho$ where the virtual $K^*$ contribution exists, there may be contributions from other full resonance states and final-state interactions.
+The predicted $CP$ asymmetries in this work can be clearly observed only if the virtual contribution of the $K^*$ is dominant.
+However, due to the current lack of Dalitz plot analysis and partial wave analysis for those three-body $B$ meson decays, it is difficult to determine the significance of such virtual contributions in the discussed phase space, necessitating further experimental verification.

 In Table~\ref{Br4}, we list the available data on the branching fractions for the $B\to K^*(1410,1680)h$ decays~\cite{PDG2024}, derived from experimental analyses of the related quasi-two-body modes with the subprocesses $K^*(1410,1680) \to K\pi$~\cite{prd72-072003,prd78-052005,prd71-092003,prd75-012006,prl120-261801}.
 Except for ${\mathcal B}(B^0 \to K^*(1680)^+\pi^-)$ which has a definite value, the others are only given an upper limit at $90\%$ confidence level.
 Using the PDG values ${\mathcal B} (K^*(1680)\to K^*\pi)=29.9\%$ and ${\mathcal B} (K^*(1680)\to K\rho)=31.4\%$, together with $2/3$ for the $K^{*0}\pi^+$ and $K^0\rho^+$ fractions, one obtains